receek/Engineering-degree-diploma/spec/guard/guard.md

 3. Check we obtain any control message, if true then:
     1. Check message type and start appropriate operating procedure.
     2. If needed, set execution timers.
-4. Check any command progress:
+4. Check all commands sprogress:
     1. Check appropriate procedure succeed or failed.
     2. Publish message with report to the server.
 5. Check miners state: